A Guide On How To Combat Summer Insect Pests

-At last, some warm weather of late, which is great for being in the garden and helping plants and crops grow.
-However it does also speed up the development of some seasonal insect pests.
-We look at how to control these pests naturally, including strategies to counter chafer grubs, thrips, box tree moths and wasps.
+At last!
+Some warm weather of late, which is great for being in the garden and helping plants and crops grow.
+This weather does, however, also speed up the development of some seasonal insect pests.
+We'll now look at how to control these pests naturally, and include some strategies in how to counter Chafer Grubs, Thrips, Box Tree Moths and Wasps.

 - Irrigate and water lawns before application